gabriel-laet/api-docs/src/docs/corp-overview/confirm-an-order/index.md

 # Confirm an order

 An order is created when confirm an [inquiry](/corp-overview/generate-a-quote).
-You must be [logged in](/other-resources/authorization) to execute queries and mutations for orders.

 The input `inquiry` should be the value in `inquiry.pk` and `paymentMethod` should be the value of `pk` in one of the payment result in [allPaymentMethods](/other-resources/payment) query.